SolaceDev/solace-dev-codelabs/markdown/exploring-solace-native-apis/exploring-solace-native-apis.md

 Then recreate and restart your container.

-## Start: find connection in PubSub+ Manager
+## Start: find connection in PubSub+ Broker Manager
 Duration: 0:05:00

 #### For local (Docker/VM/Appliance brokers)

-Open PubSub+ Manager.
+Open PubSub+ Broker Manager.
 Go to your web browser and type the IP address and port of your broker: for default Docker or VM installations, this is http://{ip address}:8080.
 In my installation above, that looks like

 	http://192.168.0.31:8080/

-PubSub+ Manager will start.
+PubSub+ Broker Manager will start.
 Click on the message VPN ("default" for vanilla installs), then click Client Connections.

 ### For PubSub+ Cloud